fbpx Democrat Tran increases lead over GOP incumbent Steel in House race

 share with

-Gunderson, an automobile dealership owner, issued a statement Wednesday morning in which he thanked supporters, congratulated Levin and added:
+Gunderson, an automobile dealership owner, issued a statement the morning of Nov.
+13 in which he thanked supporters, congratulated Levin and added:

 “This campaign was never about politics, partisanship, or personal agendas.
 It was about a commitment to serving the people of our community and fighting for a better, more sustainable future for the next generation,” Gunderson said.
 “The rising costs of living, taxes, and inflation are taking opportunities away from our children and from Californians who want to thrive in this great state, and I am concerned about the impacts of unchecked government decisions on their future.